Elon Musk Tweet Leads To An 'Important' Upgrade For Almost 800 Dogecoin Nodes | Benzinga

 In June, Musk had said that it was important to support the Dogecoin fee reduction.
 At the time, he was reacting to a proposal by DOGE developer Ross Nicoll.

 According to the block explorer, Blockchair, Dogecoin only has around 1,090 nodes worldwide.
-Tom Bustamante, the Founder, and CEO of DogeLabs, commented, "Contributing nodes to the Doge network provides for faster transactions and more stable blockchain.
+Tom Bustamante, the Founder, and CEO of DogeLabs, commented, "Contributing nodes to the Doge network provides for faster transactions and more stable blockchain."

 Related Link: EXCLUSIVE: Matt Wallace Says His NFT Project DogeX Will Deepen Ties Between Dogecoin And Ethereum